 7. Allies Falling Apart

 The Brexit vote really shook up Europe and the world.
-With strong allies falling apart, it is no wonder that David Cameron is warning that Brexit could trigger World War III!
+With strong allies falling apart, it is no wonder that people are concerned about the status quo.

 8. ISIS and Terror Attacks